2016 Women's European championships international draughts

-The 2016 European championships of international draughts were held from 18 to 24 October in Izmir, Turkey over 9 rounds Swiss-system tournament.
+The 2016 European championships of international draughts were held from 18 to 24 October in İzmir, Turkey over 9 rounds Swiss-system tournament.
 In main program were 29 participants from 11 countries, including, 8 grandmasters, 6 international masters and 9 masters of the FMJD.
 After main program was competitions in rapid and blitz programs.
 Average rating 2031.

 The winner was Aygul Idrisova, silver was Ksenia Nakhova and third was Matrena Nogovitsyna all from Russia.